Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Experiments

 \subsubsection{Baseline methods}

-The detailed comparisons between our SDAN as well as SSDAN and other conditional domain adversarial training methods are shown in Tab. \ref{tab:cmp_adv}.
+The general comparisons between our NOUN as well as PRONOUN and other conditional domain adversarial training methods are shown in Table \ref{tab:cmp_adv}.

 For cross-domain object recognition tasks, we compare our methods with DANN \cite{dann}, DANN-[f, p] \cite{cdan}, MADA \cite{madacls}, CDAN \cite{cdan}, IDDA \cite{idda}, RCA \cite{rca}, DANN-CA \cite{dannca} and CDAN+E \cite{cdan}.
 Note that we re-implement these most related methods using the same training protocol including batch size and training iterations.
 As for other hyper-parameters including learning rate and optimizer setting, we strictly follow the released code by authors or the implementation details in original papers.
-For fair comparison, we report both results in original papers if any and the accuracy of our re-implementation.
-Besides, we also compare with the state-of-the-art works including SAFN \cite{safn}, SWD \cite{swd}, ADR \cite{adr}, DWC-MEC \cite{dwt-mec}, BSP \cite{bsp}, CAT \cite{cat} and iCAN \cite{ican}. `source-model-only' means training a model on source data with only the supervised loss in Eq.~(\ref{eq:ly}) and then directly applying the trained model to predict labels of target data.
+For fair comparisons, we report both results in original papers if any, and the accuracy of our re-implementation.
+Besides, we also compare with the state-of-the-art works including SAFN \cite{safn}, SWD \cite{swd}, ADR \cite{adr}, DWC-MEC \cite{dwt-mec}, BSP \cite{bsp}, CAT \cite{cat} and iCAN \cite{ican}.
+Our reported `source-model-only' means training a model on source data with only the supervised loss in Eq.~(\ref{eq:ly}) while using the same training protocol and architecture.
+In this way, we can make fair comparisons among different methods.